cyrus43/banking-Application/README.md

 4. Navigate to each microservice directory and run the application using your IDE or run specific commands depending on the build tool used (e.g., Maven or Gradle).
 5. Set up **Keycloak** for authentication and authorization.
 6. Ensure all required microservices and APIs are running to avoid any issues with the application workflow.

-## 📖 Documentation

-(Provide relevant documentation for each microservice and additional configuration here.)

 ## ⌚ Future Enhancement